BryanSummers14/rxf1/README.md

 1. Code Organization: It's a pretty flat file structure that could greatly benefit from nx libs to break things out into more composable components.

-2. Naming: Wow is some of the naming back and inconsistent.
-Naming changed slightly as I understood the project, but why did I ever name anything a `SeasonRace`?
+2. Naming: Wow is some of the naming bad and inconsistent.
+Naming changed slightly as I understood the project better, but why did I ever name anything a `SeasonRace`?
 Also should go back through and customize all the `MrData` to be more unique to the underlying data and why did I prefix the effects with `f1-season`?.

 3. There's some code/logic duplication that feels off to me, an easy example would be the back button, but also the pagination logic seems duped a lot and I don't like how many subscriptions it takes.